jacobbroughton/eCommerce-WebApp/README.md

     * Add a sold section
 * Add 'contact' button on each that allows users to email seller
 * Make the grid more modular
+* Make client-side status URL

 # Incomplete
-- Make client-side status URL
 - Improve modularity for the components
+- Add 'back to category' when on a single listing view.
 - Make separate pages for showing only/all saved or active listings
 - Adjust components
     - Work from parent component to child